-One night we went into the town to see what was going on but honestly right after the GFC it was really quiet and restaurants meant for hundreds of people just had 5 or 6 patrons.
+One night we went into the town to see what was going on, but honestly it was really quiet and restaurants meant for hundreds of people just had 5 or 6 patrons.

-As we walked around town there were seafood restaurants and bars to relax in.
+As we walked around town there were many seafood restaurants and bars to relax in.

 In one area they had the Coyote Dancing supported by a Filipino Band.

 Just over from the hotel, on the opposite side of the street, one enterprising guy had set up his Combi van to serve all sorts of cocktails.

 With a range of 89 baht cocktails, how can you go wrong.
 It is a great start to the evening to try out all your favourite concoctions and all the while listening to some good music.

 Just don't have too many cocktails at the Koh Samui cocktail bar before you head further into the town.

 There are a number of tours arranged through GetYourGuide that have excellent reviews:

 The airlines that fly to Koh Samui are very limited and your choice is going to be between Bangkok Airways and Thai Airways as these are the only two carriers that fly directly from Bangkok to Koh Samui.